Flank/flank-dashboard/metrics/cli/docs/features/doctor_output_improvements/01_doctor_output_improvements.md

 - `recommendedVersion` - a version of the corresponding 3-rd party service that is recommended to use along with the `Metrics CLI`;
 - `installUrl` - a URL that refers to the installation instruction of the corresponding 3-rd party service.

 Having this information, the `doctor` command can compare the version of some CLI installed on the user's machine with the recommended version listed in the [dependencies](https://github.com/Flank/flank-dashboard/blob/master/metrics/cli/dependencies.yaml) source file.
-In case that CLI is not installed, the `doctor` command is able to show the installation link to the user.
+In case that CLI is not installed, the `doctor` command shows the installation link to the user.

 ##### Dependencies

 The `Dependencies` is a class that aggregates the `Dependency`s for all 3-rd party services.
-The `Dependencies` instance is injected into the `Doctor` class to retrieve the `Dependency` information on some 3-rd party service via the `.getFor(service: String)` method, where `service` is a name of that service.
+The `Dependencies` instance is injected into the `Doctor` class to retrieve the `Dependency` information on some 3-rd party service via the `.getFor(service: String)` method, where `service` is the name of that service.

 ##### DependenciesFactory and DependenciesConstants